lkoelsch/lkoelsch.github.io/_pages/talk.md

 redirect_from:
   - /talk.html
 ---
-05/23/2025: Counting the number of non-isomorphic members in infinite families of combinatorial objects}. *CanaDAM 2025*, Ottawa, Canada.
+05/23/2025: Counting the number of non-isomorphic members in infinite families of combinatorial objects. *CanaDAM 2025*, Ottawa, Canada.
 (Invited symposium talk).
 [Slides](https://lkoelsch.github.io/files/slides-canadam2.pdf)

 03/05/2025: Semifields and their relations to finite geometry, coding theory, and cryptography}.
 Seminar talk, hosted by Maosheng Xiong at the Hong Kong University of Science and Technology.
 [Slides](https://lkoelsch.github.io/files/slides-hk.pdf)